Team-Based Care: Redesigning Primary Care for the Future

 Background

-The transition to value-based care is reshaping the expectations and responsibilities of primary care practices nationwide .
-As healthcare delivery moves away from volume-driven models toward those that reward quality, outcomes, care coordination, and cost effectiveness, primary care organizations must rethink how they structure their teams and manage patient populations.
-Value-based care requires proactive management of chronic conditions, better care transitions, improved patient engagement, and the ability to use data to drive decision-making.
+The shift to value-based care is transforming the roles and expectations of primary care practices nationwide.
+As healthcare shifts from focusing on volume to emphasizing quality, outcomes, care coordination, and cost efficiency, primary care organizations must rethink how they structure their teams and oversee patient populations.
+Implementing value-based care demands proactive management of chronic diseases, smoother care transitions, improved patient engagement, and the ability to use data to drive decision-making.

 • Improve efficiency and reduce bottlenecks